shiyongming/calib-dataset-eval/README.md

 python visualization/visualization_features.py
-    -tf <numpy file which contains trainset embeddings>, -tn <numpy array which contains trainset embeddings>, -tl <numpy file which contains trainset labels>, # -tl can be set when each image only contains one label -cf <numpy file which contains calibset embeddings>, -cn <numpy array which contains calibset embeddings>, -cl <numpy file which contains calibset labels>, # -cl can be set when each image only contains one label -d <visualization dimension>
+    -tf <numpy file which contains trainset embeddings>, -tn <numpy array which contains trainset embeddings>, -tl <numpy file which contains trainset labels>, # -tl only can be set when each image only contains one label -cf <numpy file which contains calibset embeddings>, -cn <numpy array which contains calibset embeddings>, -cl <numpy file which contains calibset labels>, # -cl only can be set when each image only contains one label -d <visualization dimension>
 ```
 ![embeddings distribution](visualization/visualization_results/features_distribution.png)